position-pal/Documentation/content/docs/7-devops/devops.md

 We have chosen to work with a single stable branch, the `main` branch, which always contains the latest working version of the code.
 All development is done in separate branches, such as `feature/name` for new features, `fix/name` for bug fixes.
 Once the changes are ready, they are submitted through pull requests (PRs) to be merged into the main branch.
-As a team guideline, PRs are **_rebased_** on the main branch if it is self-contained and their commits are significant and need to be kept in the history.
+As a team guideline, PRs are **_rebased_** on the main branch if they are self-contained and their commits are significant and need to be kept in the history.
 Otherwise, if the PR is made of many commits (each of which with some experiments) and the history is not relevant, a **_squash_** strategy is adopted.
 **No merge commits** are allowed in the main branch, since we want to keep the history _clean_ and _linear_.